-In September 2013, SRVS opened its first satellite Learning Center in Covington, TN with another satellite opening in Collierville on July 31, 2014.
-On July 9, 2014, SRVS merged with Special Kids & Families to create a new program, SRVS Kids & Families.
+In September 2013, SRVS opened its first satellite Learning Center in Covington, Tenn. with another satellite opening in Collierville on July 31, 2014.
+On July 9, 2014, SRVS merged with Special Kids & Families to create a new program, SRVS Kids.
 On June 30, 2015, SRVS Industries closed.

-Today, SRVS supports more than 1,000 individuals through a variety of programs and services.
-SRVS has become the largest and only service provider offering all-in-one services to people with disabilities in Tennessee.
+Today, SRVS supports more than 2,400 individuals through a variety of programs and services.
 We are now the only agency in Shelby County to provide services from birth through end of life.

-SRVS programs and services include: Community Living, Learning Center, SRVS Kids & Families, Community Employment Services, Family Support, and Elderly and Adult Disability Services.
+SRVS programs and services include: Community Living, SRVS Kids, Community Employment Services, Family Support and Elderly and Adult Disability Services.